pajacobson/td5keygen/README.md

 ## Demo code
-There is a demonstration of how the C code is used in the file "demo.c" This can be compiled using  "gcc demo.c keygen.c -o demo.o", and run by typing ".\demo.o" from the same directory.
+There is a demonstration of how the C code is used in the file "demo.c" This can be compiled using

+	gcc demo.c keygen.c -o demo.o
+and run by typing
+	.\demo.o
+from the same directory.

     Td5 security key example usage.